What Sets Us Apart!

 The Sensory Garden Playground opened in 2015 and includes a 2- to 5-year-old playground, central gathering area, sound and fragrance gardens, as well as the Art Along the Way interactive sculptures.
 The attention given to the sensory difficulties and needs of those on the spectrum set this park apart and create a model for other communities.

-rick and his son
+rick and his son during the Fun Run Event

 Photo: Rick Napier with son Patrick